veltany/WP-Bot-Blocker/readme.txt

 == Description ==

+WP Bot Blocker is a FREE and Open Source solution to decisively deal with bots and malicious traffic.

-WP Bot Blocker is a simple yet powerful plugin that helps you secure your WordPress site by blocking malicious bots, limiting request rates, and enabling bot detection with advanced detection APIs including reCAPTCHA, Honey Pot GeoIp, AbuseIPDB and similar services.
+WP Bot Blocker is a simple yet powerful WordPress plugin that helps secure WordPress sites by blocking malicious bots, limiting request rates, and enabling bot detection.
+Wp Bot Blocker works by intercepting all incoming requests to WordPress Fronted early enough and taking appropriate action by applying the Block Rules or intercepting the request based on the defined settings.
+The plugin checks for:

+>> Rate Limit.

+>> Bot Score.

+>> Block Rules

+The request is allowed to proceed if it passed.

-All API services is optional and helps to strengthen the detection system.
+WP Bot Blocker uses external API including Recaptcha and AbuseIPDB to strengthen the detection system.
+All API services is optional and helps to strengthen the bot detection.
 By the default, the plugin detects the most basic common bots like AI Scrapers, Abusing Crwlers, Malicious Spiders and Spammers.

 WP Bot Blocker uses score of 1 to 10 to grade bots.

-Score 1 = Definitely not a bot.
+*Score 1* = Definitely not a bot.

-Score 5 = More Likely a bot.
+*Score 5* = More Likely a bot.

-Score 10 = Definitely a bot.
+*Score 10* = Definitely a bot.

 Setting the score threshold in WP Bot Blocker Settings determines how the plugin generally threat a request based on the score, this does not apply to rules.
 Use Advanced Bot Blocker rules for more robust and specific detection